McDowell Bible College

 We have a proprietary online classroom presentation system that is as user friendly as it is informing.
 Other on-line colleges and universities have to pass on to students hundreds of thousands of dollars in expense purchasing an external on-line classroom system such Blackboard or another system, charging additional fees up to $100 or more per class.
 There are no such fees at MBC.
 McDowell Bible College has our own in-house software and IT staff.
 Our online classroom experience includes pages where the following activities take place:

-• Assignments — This page provides the dated weekly lesson folders for the class, within which you will find links to each lesson’s requirements for that week to include: lesson description, readings required, links to additional documents or resources, class lecture(s), as well as quizzes, exams or other class assignments that need to be turned in for that week.
-MBC has determined that visual lectures, presentations and graphics help you to better understand the material and we place everything you need for the lesson in the folder so that requirements are easy to understand and to access.
+• Assignments — This page provides the dated weekly lesson folders for the class, within which you will find links to each lesson’s requirements for that week to include: lesson description, readings required, links to articles, additional documents, or other resources, class lecture(s), as well as quizzes, exams or other class assignments that need to be turned in for that week.
+MBC has determined that visual videos or lectures, presentations and graphics help you to better understand the material and we place everything you need for the lesson in the folder so that requirements are easy to understand and to access.
 Therefore, we offer many video lectures and audio-visual aids to learning for each and every course, not always just a reading assignment every week.
 We also encourage students to contact their instructors or faculty advisor by email when help is needed.

 • Gradebook — As your grades become available for quizzes, exams or assignments, they are privately posted here with links to their graded answers and instructor comments.